gemrb/gemrb.github.io/_drafts/20_brad.md

 ---

-Brad "SyntaxError" Allred, a long contributor, that focuses mainly on internal subsystems like text rendering, multibyte font support, the iOS port and more.
+Brad "SyntaxError" Allred, a long contributor, that focuses mainly on internal subsystems like text rendering, multibyte font support, input, the iOS port and more.
 On the occasion of the anniversary, we talked to him about the current big project, which will represent a leap forward for GemRB.

-**1. How did you find your way into GemRB?**
+**1. First, how did you find your way into GemRB?**

 **2. **
+looong projects/branches
+subviews, what's that about
+post-subviews

 **3. **